marvinody/acme-user-bookmarks/README.md

 ## HOMEWORK
-    works in all sizes (mobile , tables or desktop)
+    works in all sizes (mobile , tablet or desktop)